 Teaming the reinforced exposed steel joists with bi-fold doors and glass panels highlights the scale and dimensions of this ground-floor side-return kitchen extension by UVArchitects.
 This project feels light and airy and a real extension of the garden.

 The owners of this Victorian terraced house in London transformed their kitchen with a side-return extension, which allowed for enough space for both an island and dining table, while retaining the beautiful original bay window.
-The deep run of cupboards don’t obstruct or close off the window or view into the garden but allow for plenty of storage.
-I love the dark green cabinetry and glazed doors paired with the light walls for a real statement kitchen.
+So the deep run of cupboards don’t obstruct or close off the window or view into the garden but allow for plenty of storage.
+I also love the dark green cabinetry and glazed doors paired with the light walls for a real statement kitchen.